activeloopai/deeplake/docs/source/Htypes.rst

 ~~~~~~~~~~~

 - :bluebold:`Sample dimensions:` ``(# num_points, 3)``
-- Point Cloud samples can be of type ``np.ndarray`` or :class:`~deeplake.core.sample.Sample` which is returned by :meth:`deeplake.read`.
+- Point cloud samples can be of type ``np.ndarray`` or :class:`~deeplake.core.sample.Sample` which is returned by :meth:`deeplake.read`.
-- Each point_cloud is a list / array of points.
+- Each point cloud is a list / array of points.
 - All points in a sample should have the same number of co-ordinates (eg., cannot mix 2-D points with 3-D points).
 - Different point_clouds can have different number of points.